1) Tell us a bit about yourself?

 2) What attracted you to a coaching role with Harps and what do you look to bring to the role?

-3) Tell about your history with Finn Harps?
+3) What’s your favourite thing about coaching with Finn Harps?